eshazen/carputer/Data/Shapefiles/README.md

 ## Work log

+### 2025-11-27

+### 2025-11-26

+Pondering the multi-part problem.
+There are some big ones... in the `places` dataset there are up to 164 parts and the state of AK has 549!
+Clearly this needs to be a variable-size extension to the shapes structure.

+_Idea:_  Write/modify a tool to read the shapefile dataset and re-write as a text file in an easy-to-parse intermediate format.
+Either modify an existing tool or create a new one to write the shapfile data to the intermediate format.

+Modify the `.VRT` format to something like the following:

+	int32_t nvert;          // number of vertexes
+    int32_t nparts;         // number of polygons
+	int32_t parts[nparts];  // list of offsets to parts
+	coord_t lat[nvert];     // list of latitude
+	coord_t lon[nvert];     // list of longitude

 ### 2025-11-24

 Code built but buggy.
 Summary of tools:

-    grid_eval          read a shape file dataset, write .DAT and .VRT files dump_shape         read and display .DAT and .VRT files read_shapefile2    (obsolete: read and display shape dataset) rtree_test         (read a shapefile, build R-tree and display only)
+    grid_eval          read a shape file dataset, write .DAT and .VRT files can also write text file for plotting dump_shape         read and display .DAT and .VRT files read_shapefile2    (obsolete: read and display shape dataset) rtree_test         (read a shapefile, build R-tree and display only)